Overhaul of small business insolvency – what does it mean for you?

 More information can be found on Treasury’s website here

-In a nutshell, how will the reforms work?
+In a nutshell, how have the reforms worked?

-The reforms will create the new concept of the ‘small business restructuring practitioner’ who will assist the small business owner to create a restructuring plan and put the plan to the business’ creditors for a vote.
-A restructuring plan will likely involve creditors agreeing to accept less than the amount they are owed, potentially with payment made over time.
+Often referred to as the Small Business Restructuring (SBR) regime, the reform allows eligible small companies to propose and vote on a restructuring plan that can bind unsecured creditors.
+The reforms create the new concept of the ‘small business restructuring practitioner’ who assists the small business owner to create a restructuring plan and put the plan to the business’ creditors for a vote.
+A restructuring plan likely involves creditors agreeing to accept less than the amount they are owed, potentially with payment made over time.
 If 50% of the creditors by value accept the plan, then it is approved and binds all unsecured creditors.

 If a plan is not viable, or not approved by the creditors, then the reforms also allow for a streamlined liquidation process aimed at keeping costs down.

-The obvious question is, will the proposed changes make a difference?
+The obvious question is, have the proposed changes made a difference?

 How we can help

-Getting ahead of the curve is always the best option, and now is already a great time to try and restructure debt obligations.
-If you are feeling the COVID-related financial pinch, call us on 1300 654 590 and get ahead on sorting out your business’ financial obligations.
+If you feel your business might be headed into financial struggle, it is always the best option to get ahead of this and now is already a great time to try and restructure debt obligations.
+If you are feeling the dreaded financial pinch, call us on 1300 654 590 and get ahead on sorting out your business’ financial obligations.

 On the other hand, if you have extended credit without appropriate protections, this is also an ideal time to act to strengthen your position.